teusink/Home-Security-by-Pi/README.md

 Description on how I configured the installation and Security of my Raspberry Pi and how I keep it fit for use and purpose.

 ## Goal
-The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Raspberry Pi with the following features: Pi-Hole DNS-resolver, DNSSEC, DHCP, OpenVPN-server, and DNSCrypt (not sure).
+The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Raspberry Pi with the following features: Pi-Hole DNS-resolver, DNSSEC, DHCP, and OpenVPN-server.
 It is possible that by gaining new insights features are either removed or added.

 My other goal is to gain a good understanding on DNS, Hardening and other Security-related aspects concerning Network Security.
 I feel that as a Chief Information Security Officer it is important to upkeep (general) knowledge about Technology.